 Counseling is free for Nebraskans and their families.

-You will be helped immediately by Helpline Specialist Justin Antons (MA, PLMHP, LADC, CDGC).
+You will be helped immediately by Helpline Specialist Justin Antons (MA, LIMHP, LADC, CDGC).

 Other sources of support